-The Center for Academic Technology offers trainings in a variety of formats to meet the needs of our Butler community.
+The academic technology team offers trainings in a variety of formats to meet the needs of our Butler community.
 These formats include:

-CAT utilizes Canvas courses to provide on-demand training to meet your busy schedule.
-Training content is either created in-house by the CAT team or carefully curated from a combination of vendor content and existing well-developed Creative Commons licensed content, and the trainings are completed asynchronously.
+We utilize Canvas courses to provide on-demand training to meet your busy schedule.
+Training content is either created in-house by the academic technology team or carefully curated from a combination of vendor content and existing well-developed Creative Commons licensed content, and the trainings are completed asynchronously.
 Many of the courses listed below use Canvas’ “self-enrollment” feature, meaning you can sign up right now with no restrictions; simply click the enroll link to start the enrollment process.
 If a course is not using self-enrollment, follow the instructions in the course description for next steps.

 Canvas 101 Training for Instructors

 This self-enroll course is designed to get you familiar with Canvas.
 Structured into eight modules, the course covers the overall Canvas interface, content and activity creation, grading, and user settings.
 If you would like a sandbox to practice the skills covered in this course, complete the Sandbox Request form.